thestippe/thestippe.github.io/_drafts/dataviz/2023-10-13-data-types.md

 A more involved case is the one we also have **relationships** between the items, and in this case we are working with a **network**.

+There are also more involved kinds of datasets, which we won't discuss here.
+Some examples are field datasets, where one displays the value of a certain quantity for each point of a discretized space, or geometry dataset, where one has a collection of shapes belonging to some space.
+Field datasets are very common when one deals with weather maps or topography maps, while an example of geometry dataset is given by a street map or by the map of the regions or of the cities of a certain country.

-For the moment we won't talk about networks, and we will focus on tabular datasets.
+For the moment we will only focus on tabular datasets.
 A tabular dataset can be represented, as the name suggests, with a table:

 | item | attribute 1 | attribute 2 | ... | attribute N |